trimstray/nginx-admins-handbook/README.md

 for _pid in $(pgrep -f "nginx: worker") ; do gcore -o core.worker $_pid ; done
 ```

-or other solution for above (to dump memory regions of running NGINX process):
+Or other solution for above (to dump memory regions of running NGINX process):

 ```bash
 # Set pid of NGINX master process: